Dolores Ashcroft-Nowicki: Occult career

-During the 1960s, Ashcroft-Nowicki entered the Fraternity of the Inner Light, an esoteric order founded by occultist Dion Fortune.
-There it was where she became associated with Walter Ernest Butler, and with Gareth Knight and the Helios Course in Practical Qabalah which, in 1971, became the foundation of Servants of the Light.
+During the 1960s, Ashcroft-Nowicki entered the Society of the Inner Light, an esoteric order founded by occultist Dion Fortune.
+There she became associated with Walter Ernest Butler, and with Gareth Knight and the Helios Course in Practical Qabalah, which in 1971 became the foundation of Servants of the Light.
 In 1976, when Butler retired, Ashcroft-Nowicki became the Director of Studies of the SOL, a position she handed on in June 2018 to Steven Critchley.

 Personal life

-Ashcroft-Nowicki went to London to study Royal Academy of Dramatic Art later on she studied Opera at Trinity College of Music in Cambridge.
-She briefly interrupted her studies to get married, but got divorced three years later.
-She would then return to her studies, and complete them.
+Ashcroft-Nowicki went to London to study at the Royal Academy of Dramatic Art; later she studied Opera at Trinity College of Music in Cambridge.
+She briefly interrupted her studies to get married, but divorced three years later.
+She then returned to her studies and completed them.

-Ashcroft-Nowicki was also very interested in Fencing and even represented the Islands against France and England in competition.
-She won several cups and trophies and even met her future husband Michael Nowicki at a fencing club.
+Ashcroft-Nowicki was also very interested in Fencing and represented the Islands against France and England in competition.
+She won several cups and trophies and met her future husband Michael Nowicki at a fencing club.
 They married in 1957 and have two children, Tamara and Carl.
 The family moved back to the Channel Island of Jersey, off the coast of France.